 Why Do I Feel Pain When Sleeping With Rib Fractures?

-Numerous factors may cause you to experience sharp pain when sleeping with broken bones compared to when you're awake.
+Sleeping with shoulder pain comes with many inconveniences, and various factors will affect how comfortable you'll be while sleeping.
+Likewise, numerous factors may cause you to experience sharp pain when sleeping with broken bones compared to when you're awake.
 The first on the list is the change of temperature.

 In lower temperatures, the body muscles contract to retain the body heat.
 On the other hand, coughing increases pain due to quick and successive expansion and contraction of the chest cavity.